-A in Algebra I and High School Geometry taken in either High School or Junior High School

-The general content of this course will mirror that of Algebra II.
+A all semesters of Algebra I and Honors Geometry taken in either High School or Junior High School OR A all semesters Algebra I and 92 in CP Geometry The general content of this course will mirror that of Algebra II.
 Topical areas will be examined in greater depth and at a more rapid pace.
 Homework expectations will be greater.